Click Here for Updated Phone & Chat Hours in Ramadan

 $10/month can help an orphan overcome any medical issues

 Through our higher education scholarship fund, your monthly donation ensures that orphans in need are given the means to excel at school.
 Children are then able to attend university, gain a degree and then go onto a profession that enables them to break free from poverty.

 $20/month can help provide an orphan with a university scholarship

 Your monthly donation provides a lifeline to a large orphaned or vulnerable family and is allocated directly to the head of the family, who uses it to support their family’s needs and take ownership of their lives.

 $250/month can help provide an orphan with a university scholarship

 At Islamic Relief, we don’t believe in simply providing one-off care to support children and orphans in need.
 We instead invest in children’s long-term futures, supporting their families, carers and local communities to provide long-lasting safe sustainable solutions to poverty and inequality.

-We work to provide child-friendly safe spaces, empower communities and develop long-term solutions to poverty and critical issues such as human trafficking (child labour) and child marriage.
+We work as a Muslim orphan charity to provide child-friendly safe spaces, empower communities and develop long-term solutions to poverty and critical issues such as human trafficking, child labour, and child marriage.